The Sporting News MLB Player of the Year Award: History

-The Sporting News established in 1936 the Player of the Year award.
-It is the oldest and most prestigious award given to the single player in MLB who had the most outstanding season.
-Until 1969, it was the only major award given to a single player from MLB, rather than to a player in each league.
+The Sporting News established their Player of the Year award in 1936.
+It is the oldest still-extant award given to the single player in MLB who had the most outstanding season.
+Until 1969, it was the only major award given to a single player across MLB, rather than to a player in each league.
 In 1969, Baseball Digest began its Player of the Year award for one player in all of MLB.
 (The award became limited to position players in 1994, when Baseball Digest added a new award for "Pitcher of the Year.")
 In 1993, the first Best Major League Baseball Player ESPY Award was given.
 In 1998, the Major League Baseball Players Association (MLBPA) began its own Player of the Year award, for one player in all of MLB, as part of its Players Choice Awards.
 Baseball America also began its Major League Player of the Year award in 1998.
 In 2012, MLB's "GIBBY Awards" added an MLB Most Valuable Player category, which was renamed the Most Valuable Major Leaguer in 2014; its current name is the "Esurance MLB Awards" Best Major Leaguer.